 What Your School District Isn't Telling You

-This website is my transition-to-adulthood passion project.
+This website is Julie's transition-to-adulthood passion project.
 This website raises awareness of the importance of adaptive skills in adulthood and connects you with the tools that break down barriers to skill development.

 Special Education Equity for Kids of CT

-Connecticut's only organization lobbying on behalf of parents of children who have disabilities.
+Connecticut's only organization lobbying for Special Education Law on behalf of parents of children who have disabilities.
 SEEK plays an essential role in influencing policies and legislative efforts on behalf more than the 70,000 students with disabilities in Connecticut.

 The Council of Parent Attorneys & Advocates